Marisa Brook

 About

-I'm currently a Lecturer in Sociolinguistics in the Department of Language and Linguistics at the University of Essex.
-My research is grounded in the framework of variationist sociolinguistics: it centres on spotting and interpreting the sorts of deep mathematical patterns that are inherent in language across regions, between social groups, and over time.
+I'm an Assistant Professor cross-appointed to the Department of English Language and Literature and the Program in Linguistics at Saint Mary's University in Halifax, Nova Scotia, Canada.
+My research is in variationist sociolinguistics: it centres on spotting and interpreting the deep mathematical patterns that are inherent in language across regions, between social groups, and over time.

 I'm primarily interested in causes and mechanisms of language change (especially on the morphosyntactic and discourse-pragmatic levels): how innovations emerge, whether they relate straightforwardly to existing linguistic norms, ways in which new forms can acquire social meanings and/or links to in-group identity, and why it should be that languages change in the first place.
 Secondary areas of interest include: language and gender and sexuality, computer-mediated communication, raciolinguistics, and onomastics.

-I have previously held contract faculty positions at several institutions.
-At Michigan State University (2016-17) and the University of Toronto (2018-23), I taught 4-5 classes per year and supervised student research.
-For more details, see my CV.
+Previously, I have held short-term faculty positions at Michigan State University (2016-17), the University of Toronto (2018-23), and the University of Essex (2023-24).
+Throughout, I taught 4-5 classes per year and supervised student research.
+More details in my CV.

 Personal

 My brain runs mostly on linguistics and tea.
-Aside from that, I might be reading, writing, composing music, doing digital art, making things out of fabric and yarn, or playing old video games.
+Aside from that, I might be reading, writing, composing music, doing digital art, making things out of fabric and/or yarn, or playing old video games.

 I've been on the staff of Damn Interesting (which is exactly what it sounds like) since mid-2006.
 I'm thrilled to be a 2003 alumna of the SHAD program for high-school students.
 My Erdős number is 4.